-Brian J. Barsanti Historian & Director of Administration
+Dr. Brian J. Barsanti Executive Director & Historian

 Brian began working with the Southern Museum of Flight in 2007.
-He serves as a part-time faculty member in the Department of History & Anthropology at the University of Alabama at Birmingham, as well as an Affiliate Instructor of History with Huntingdon College.
-Brian is a graduate of a number of military training schools including the United States Army Airborne School, and he currently serves as a member of the United States Coast Guard Reserve.
+He serves as a part-time faculty member at Huntingdon College, the University of Alabama at Birmingham, and Miles College.
+Brian is a graduate of a number of military training schools including the United States Army Airborne School, and he currently serves as an officer in the United States Coast Guard Reserve.
 He completed his undergraduate degree at Texas A&M University-Corpus Christi, and his education includes a graduate degree in History from the University of Alabama at Birmingham.
-Brian is currently pursuing the Ph.D. in Education at the University of Alabama at Birmingham.
+Brian also holds a Ph.D. in Education from the University of Alabama at Birmingham.

 Wayne Novy Curator & Director of Operations

 Wayne joined the Southern Museum of Flight in 2004, after retiring from the United States Air Force.
 In his 22 year career, he worked avionic systems, crewed many versions of the C-135 and learned four Slavic languages.
 He is the only Air Force enlisted graduate of the Marine Corps Weapons and Tactics Instructor Course.
 Wayne has worked at a number of aviation museums, and he has maintained vintage aircraft both flying and non-flying.
 He is a graduate of the University of Alabama at Birmingham, with degrees in History and Anthropology.

 Daphne Dunn Office Manager